reegis/deflex/docs/input_data.rst

 ``key:`` 'volatile series', ``value:`` `pandas.DataFrame() <https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html>`_

-This sheet provides the amount of energy from volatile plants that is generated in each time step.
-On each time step, the amount of energy generated with respect to the total capacitiy (volatile_plants) is indicated with a value between 0 and 1.
-In each region there are as many columns as volatile energy sources in the previous sheet.
+This sheet provides the normalised feed-in time series in MW/MW :sub:`installed`.
+So each time series will multiplied with its installed capacity to get the absolute feed-in.
+Therefore, the combination of region and name has to exist in the `volatile plants` table.

 +-------------+------+-----+------+------+-----+-----+
 |             |     DE01   | DE02 |    DE03    | ... |